Learn how to use CYPEX the easy way

 CYPEX allows you to hook up to a repository and load ready-made SQL fragments directly into your application, allowing you both to perform basic common tasks more quickly and to achieve a higher level of quality at those tasks.

 Repository applications are applications which can be directly downloaded into your CYPEX deployment.
-This video tutorial shows how such applications can be made.
+These video tutorials show how such applications can be made.

 9. CYPEX application designer section